ITT Inc.: Criminal prosecution

 In March 2007, ITT Corporation became the first major defense contractor to be convicted for criminal violations of the U.S. Arms Export Control Act.
 The fines resulted from ITT's outsourcing program, in which they transferred night vision goggles and classified information about countermeasures against laser weapons, including light interference filters, to engineers in Singapore, the People's Republic of China, and the United Kingdom.
 They were fined US$100 million although they were also given the option of spending half of that sum on research and development of new night vision technology.
 The United States government will assume rights to the resulting intellectual property.

-In its investigation and subsequent ruling the United States Department of Justice found that the corporation went to significant lengths to circumvent rules regarding the exports including setting up a front company.
+In its investigation and subsequent ruling, the United States Department of Justice found that the corporation went to significant lengths to circumvent rules regarding the exports, including setting up a front company.
 According to U.S. Attorney John L. Brownlee, the company fought the investigation in order "to essentially run out the clock on the statute of limitations."

-Purchases
+Further corporate acquisitions

-An agreement was reached on June 26, 2007 for ITT to acquire privately held International Motion Control (IMC) for $395 million.
-The deal was closed and finalized in September 2007.
-An announcement was made September 14, 2010 to close the Cleveland site.
+On June 26, 2007, ITT reached an agreement to acquire the privately held International Motion Control (IMC) for $395 million.
+The transaction was finalized in September 2007.
+Subsequently, on September 14, 2010, an announcement was made to close the Cleveland site.

-An agreement was reached September 18, 2007 for ITT to buy EDO Corporation for $1.7 billion.
+An agreement was reached on September 18, 2007, for ITT to buy EDO Corporation for $1.7 billion.
 After EDO shareholders' approval, the deal was closed and finalized on December 20, 2007.

-On April 16, 2009, ITT announced it has signed a definitive agreement to acquire Laing GmbH of Germany, a privately held leading producer of energy-efficient circulator pumps primarily used in residential and commercial plumbing and heating, ventilating and air conditioning (HVAC) systems.
+On April 16, 2009, ITT announced it has signed a definitive agreement to acquire Laing GmbH of Germany, a privately held leading producer of energy-efficient circulator pumps primarily used in residential and commercial plumbing and heating, ventilating, and air conditioning (HVAC) systems.